Factorizability of optimal quantum sequence discrimination under maximum-confidence measurements: Introduction

 The optimal discrimination of a quantum sequence ensemble can be factorized into that of each individual ensemble.
 In other words, the optimal discrimination of quantum sequences can be realized just by performing a quantum state discrimination independently at each step of the quantum sequence.
 This factorizability always holds in minimum-error discrimination and optimal unambiguous discrimination\cite{gupt20241,gupt20242}.
 Recently, a factorizability condition was established in the optimal discrimination of multi-party quantum sequences under local operations and classical communication\cite{ha2025}.

 The factorizability of quantum sequence discrimination characterizes the fundamental limits of quantum information processing tasks such as quantum cryptography, quantum teleportation and quantum data hiding\cite{benn1986,benn1993,divi2002}.
 When a quantum information processing task based on quantum state discrimination is independently repeated multiple times, the factorizability inherent in the underlying discrimination strategy implies that quantum memory or collective measurements offer no advantage.
-As there exist quantum information processing tasks based on maximum-confidence discrimination\cite{benn1992,neve2012}, it is a natural question to ask whether factorizability still holds in the optimal quantum sequence discrimination under maximum-confidence measurements.
+As there exist quantum information processing tasks based on maximum-confidence discrimination\cite{benn1992,neve2012}, it is a natural question to ask whether factorizability still holds in the optimal quantum sequence discrimination under \emph{maximum-confidence measurements}(MCMs).

-Here, we provide an answer to the question by showing that the optimal discrimination of a quantum sequence ensemble under maximum-confidence measurements can always be factorized into that of each individual ensemble.
-In other words, the optimal quantum sequence discrimination under maximum-confidence measurements can be achieved just by performing a maximum-confidence discrimination independently at each step of the quantum sequence.
+Here, we provide an answer to the question by showing that the optimal discrimination of a quantum sequence ensemble under MCMs can always be factorized into that of each individual ensemble.
+In other words, the optimal quantum sequence discrimination under MCMs can be achieved just by performing a maximum-confidence discrimination independently at each step of the quantum sequence.
 We also show that the maximum confidence of identifying a quantum sequence is to achieve the maximum confidence of identifying each state in the quantum sequence.
-Moreover, we establish a necessary and sufficient condition for the optimal quantum state discrimination under maximum-confidence measurements.
+Moreover, we establish a necessary and sufficient condition for the optimal quantum state discrimination under MCMs.
+In particular, our results naturally include the known factorizability results for optimal unambiguous discrimination as a special case when the confidence of each quantum sequence is equal to one.